The Round Rock Public Library welcomes visitors from 9 a.m. to 6 p.m. Monday through Saturday and from 1 p.m. to 6 p.m. Sunday.

 - Patrons will have 7 days from receiving the notification to use curbside to pick-up items.

 - Use the link found in your email or text notification to schedule your day to pick-up.
 This form can be filled out anytime up to 9 a.m. the morning of pick up.

 - Enter the Sheppard Street parking lot and pull up to a staff member.
-Remain in the vehicle, put on your mask, and roll down the passenger-side window to tell staff members your full name.
+Remain in the vehicle and roll down the passenger-side window to tell staff members your full name.